Neural network method to search for long transient gravitational waves: Results

 In order to train the two models, we built two sets of maps.
 Given that we were using two NNs at a time, the testing set of the first one (the denoiser) has been split to become the training and testing set of the second one (the classifier).

 To train the denoiser, we simulated 1000 signals in the range described by Eq. (\ref{eq:real_source_intervals}) and 200 more with initial frequency $f_0$ in the frequency interval [1.8, 2.0] kHz.
 To test the denoiser and later train and test the classifier, we built another set of maps, with 2400 signals in the same intervals as Eq. (\ref{eq:real_source_intervals}).
 We trained and tested our models for different initial amplitudes, and we report here the results for $h_0(t_0)= 2\times10^{-23}$.
+For more information, see the Appendix \ref{GPUcost}.

-The two plots in Fig. (\ref{fig:nmappe_snr}) summarize the main properties of the denoiser training set.
-On the left panel, we report the number of maps crossed by each signal, and on the right panel, the $pr_{sn}$ (Eq.\ref{eq:prsn}) of each signal versus the NS ellipticity ($\epsilon $) and initial spin frequency ($f_0 $).
+The two plots in Fig. \ref{fig:nmappe_snr} summarize the main properties of the denoiser training set.
+On the left panel, we report the number of maps crossed by each signal, and on the right panel, the $pr_{sn}$ (Eq.(\ref{eq:prsn})) of each signal versus the NS ellipticity ($\epsilon $) and initial spin frequency ($f_0 $).
 Each point represents a different signal.
 Notice that the higher the initial frequency and the ellipticity, the higher the number of maps crossed by the signal.~Indeed, as described in Eq. (\ref{eq:freq_variation}), the frequency in this case varies more rapidly.
 As a result, the signal loses energy faster, and $pr_{\rm sn}$ is lower (see the upper right corner of the parameter space).
 As discussed in the next subsection, the region where both $f_0$ and $\epsilon$ are large is where both denoising and classification become more challenging.
-The test set exhibits the same trend.\\
+The test set exhibits the same trend.